brianbett1998/phase-3-sinatra-react-project/README.md

 ```console
 $ npx create-react-app my-app-frontend

 ```
+The link to the front end application is : https://github.com/brianbett1998/phase-3-react-sinatra-app

 After creating the project locally, you should also [create a repository on GitHub][create repo] to host your repo and help